larsimmisch/pyalsaaudio/README.md

 If you find bugs in the wrappers please open an issue in the issue tracker.
 Please don't send bug reports regarding ALSA specifically.
-There are several bugs in this api, and those should be reported to the ALSA team - not me.
+There are several bugs in the ALSA API, and those should be reported to the ALSA team - not me.

 This software is licensed under the PSF license - the same one used